Connecting young children to local food systems and the natural world through inquiry-based learning experiences

-MSU Tollgate Farm and Education Center provides young children a unique place to increase their knowledge of the plants, animals, and natural habitats which exist in our community.
+MSU Tollgate Farm and Education Center provides young children a unique place to increase their knowledge of the plants, animals, and habitats which exist in our local community.
 Our programs, including Farm Sprouts, Children's Garden Story Hour, and Preschool Field Trips, focus on developing scientific thinking and understanding through discovery, experimentation, and play!

 Sugar Bush Pre-K Soirée